YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 * The first argument is the name of the originating instance.
 This argument is also used in the name of the Source Server log file.
 * The second argument is the name of the BC replicating instance.
 This argument is also used in the name of the Source Server log file.
-* The third argument is port number of localhost at which the Receiver Server is waiting for a connection.
+* The third argument is the port number of localhost at which the Receiver Server is waiting for a connection.
 * The optional fourth and fifth argument specify the -tlsid and -reneg qualifiers used to set up a TLS/SSL connection.
 * Example:./originating_start A B 4001